libretro/Lakka-LibreELEC/packages/readme.md

 | addon                   | -      | Copy all files together for addon creation.
 This is requiered for addons |
 | post_install_addon      | -      | Post processing of installed addon files in `${INSTALL}` directory |

+## Directory structure
+Every package has its own set of build and install directories.
+The sources are extracted and built in the former, and build artifacts are installed to the latter.
+Usually an install target provided by the package build system will populate the install directory automatically, but it's important that you use the standard `usr/lib/`, `usr/bin/` etc. structure when doing so manually, because the contents of the install directory will be part of the final image (with the exception of top level hidden directories).

+Sometimes it's necessary to access build artifacts from different packages - like an addon collecting files of various other packages.
+In that case you need to access the files using the package's install directories (and not their build directories since they might not exist anymore).
+If you need additional files which should not be part of the final image, you can use a hidden directory for those - grep for `.noinstall` for some examples.

 ## Late Binding variable assignment

 A package will be loaded only once, by the call to `config/options`.
 During this process, additional package specific variables will be initialised, such as: